Alove111/oracle-vault/README.md

 ---
 ## HOW TO DOWNLOAD (PC)

-* Download the zip file
+* Download the ZIP file
-* Extract the file
+* Extract the ZIP
-* Open the folder
+* Open the extracted folder
-* You will see bunch of files
+* Inside the folder: Hold Shift + Right click    empty area
-* Open the terminal by right clicking
+* Click Open PowerShell window here
 * Then run these commands 👇

 ## ⚙️ Setup